andojustin1337/pushblock-blog/posts/HelloWorld.md

 ---
 title: '"Hello World!"'
-date: '08/01/2022'
+date: '08/04/2022'
 excerpt: 'What is Pushblock?'
 ---

-So I know what you're asking.
+So, I know what you are asking.
 What does Pushblock mean?
-Those of you who play fighting games such as Marvel vs Capcom, may know what it is in reference to.
-For the uninitiated, a push block is a guarding technique in fighting games where you are able to push the opponent's character away when blocking.
-This blog isn't necessarily about gaming, but for whatever reason, I thought it rolled off the tongue nicely.
+Those of you who play fighting games such as Marvel vs Capcom, may know this reference well.
+For the uninitiated, a push block is a guarding technique in fighting games.
+The push block enables you to "push" the opponent's character away while you are blocking and allow you to escape danger.
+This blog isn't necessarily about video games, but I thought the name was catchy and rolled off the tongue nicely.

-All gaming references aside, I created Pushblock as an outlet to explore my interests in coding and finance.
+All gaming references aside, Pushblock was created as an outlet to explore my interests in coding and finance.
+This way I can document my progress while concomitantly practicing what I learn.
+As my coding repertoire expands, I look forward to updating this blog with new features, and creating content based on these discoveries.
-As my coding repertoire expands, I will be updating and adding new features accordingly.
-What better place than a blog to document these findings as well as any mistakes along the way?
-Hopefully you (the reader) can learn from my mistakes and victories to aid your personal journey as well.

-As previously stated, Pushblock will be focused primarily around coding and finance, but I may delve into other topics from time to time.
+Finance is another field which will be featured on this platform.
+Please do not take anything I post/write as financial advice.
+These are my opinions and are not meant to be taken as fact.
+Especially when it comes to money, you should always do your own research and due diligence.

 That is all for now.
 Stay tuned for new content coming your way soon.

+ʕ •ᴥ•ʔ